nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/tutorial/06-presets-properties/README.md

 };
 ```

-We could also add multiple classes, as in [Tailwind's image floated right](https://tailwindcss.com/docs/float/#float-right):
+We could also add multiple classes, as in [Tailwind's floated image](https://tailwindcss.com/docs/float/#float-right):

 ```javascript
 const presets = {